open-mmlab/mmengine/docs/en/tutorials/hook.md

 - Automatically publish the best and the last checkpoints

-  If you want to publish the best and the last checkpoints after train, you can set the `published_keys` parameter.
+  If you want to publish the best and the last checkpoints after training, you can set the `published_keys` parameter.
 You can select any keys in checkpoint to be published.

   ```python
   default_hooks = dict(checkpoint=dict(type='CheckpointHook', interval=1, save_best='accuracy', rule='less', published_keys=['meta', 'state_dict']))